Install JFrog CLI Plugins

 Startup [Error] messages appear before every command

-Cause: A previously installed plugin is corrupt, incompatible with the current JFrog CLI version, or blocked by the OS.
+Cause: A previously installed plugin is corrupt, incompatible with the current JFrog CLI version, or blocked by the operating system.

 To remove a broken plugin: